adaptlearning/adapt-contrib-vanilla/README.md

 Alongside these settings, there's a collection of [custom classes](https://github.com/adaptlearning/adapt-contrib-vanilla/wiki/Custom-Classes) that the Vanilla theme supports as standard.
 These classes are mostly designed to provide additional visual options to increase flexibility.

-The **Vanilla** theme also exposes [*colour variables*](https://github.com/adaptlearning/adapt-contrib-vanilla/blob/master/less/_defaults/_colors.less) in the Adapt Authoring Tool for theme-by-config editing.
+The **Vanilla** theme also exposes [*color variables*](https://github.com/adaptlearning/adapt-contrib-vanilla/blob/master/less/_defaults/_colors.less) in the Adapt Authoring Tool for theme-by-config editing.
 This feature allows you to apply and save color presets.

 ## JSON Config and Authoring Tool Options